Mary Kom (film): Pre-production

 The production design was handled by Kumar's wife, Vanita.
 After plans to shoot in Manipur were dropped because of safety concerns, extensive research was done to find locations similar to Manipur.
-Their search ended in Himachal Pradesh, Manali, where a major portion of the state was recreated.
+Their search ended in Manali, Himachal Pradesh, where a major portion of the state was recreated.
 Vanita used a real structure instead of a set to show Kom's childhood home in Kangathei.
 She recreated the look and feel of Manipur in Dharamshala and Manali.

 During the search, Vanita found two houses that were similar to those where Kom spent her childhood and lived after her marriage.
 For authenticity, the house was filled with items similar to those found at Kom's house, such as indigenous short stools and woven curtains sourced from Manipur.
 Since Kom has a separate trophy room where all her awards are kept, a similar room was created.
 Quotes from the Bible were added on the walls.
 A 19th-century church in Dharamshala was chosen for the wedding sequence.
 Vanita noted that "the cinematic realism, was a different experience from the grandeur of Bhansali's sets."
 However, she found it difficult to recreate the run-down gym where Kom was trained.
 A place was chosen with minimal facilities and water leaking onto the walls.
 She revealed that the sets had to feel authentic rather than artificially created.
 The costumes were designed by Isha Mantry and Rajat Tangri.
 Tangri visited Manipur to study fabric used in local clothing.
 Tangri used photographs from Kom's childhood to create clothing which ranged from traditional to sporty and athletic attires.
 For Kom's wedding sequence in the film, Tangri created an exact replica of her wedding gown.